ahnooie/ansible-role-lxd-container/README.md

 ```

 ```
-lxc remote add lxd1 203.0.113.2
+lxc remote add lxd4 lxd4.example.com
 ```
-(replace 203.0.113.2 with the IP address or hostname of the LXD host, 'lxd1' can be named whatever you want, but you'll need to reference it in the inventory file)
+(replace lxd4.example.com with the hostname of your LXD host, 'lxd4' can be named whatever you want, you'll need to reference it in the inventory file)

 * Ubuntu 16.04 LTS (may work with other distros)